 RH, DB and WB

 I recently received a message asking for a discussion of RH.
-WB and DB again.
+WB and DB.
 Time and time again I hear techs say that condensation occurs when “hot meets cold” which may be true in some cases but that is only a shorthand way to describe it and doesn’t really address what is going on when we see condensation and undesirable growth.

 RH = Relative Humidity as in the percentage of humidity relative to the amount of moisture can hold at that temperature.

 I like to think of it like sugar in a cup of coffee.
 The hotter the coffee the more sugar the coffee can hold.

 When we say the air is “humid” we can mean it contains a lot of absolute moisture in grains or pounds or we can mean it is high “relative” humidity which is the more common meaning.
 95 degree air at 50% RH contains far more moisture in lbs per lb of air than 65 degree air does at 50% RH does.

 It’s a common misconception that hot air is more humid.
 While it’s true that hotter air can hold more moisture in the same way that hotter coffee can hold more sugar it does not mean hotter means more humid.
 In fact, if you heat a mass of air and the amount of moisture doesn’t change the RH will go down as the air gets warmer.
 This is why the RH coming out of the top of a furnace is lower than the RH going in.
 No change has occurred in the actual amount of moisture present, the air is just hotter and therefore lower in humidity relative to how much it can hold.